lndecastro/AI_Literacy/tempBook2/Module_8_Sample_Case_Studies.md

 # Module 8: Sample Case Studies and Applications of AI

 Artificial Intelligence is transforming every sector of society — from education and healthcare to environmental management, business, and the arts.
 This module provides **hands-on, ready-to-run case studies** where you can explore data, run code, and design prompts to experience AI-assisted analysis and creation in action.
+The focus is going to be on those concepts emphasized in our AI Literacy program, including prompt engineering, context engineering, personalized assistants, projects, and reverse prompting (meta-prompting).

 > All datasets are **synthetic/anonymized** and for **educational use** only.